Saxophonist – Composer – Arranger – Educator

 David Urquidi is a Saxophonist, Composer and Arranger from Los Angeles, California.
 He is a graduate of the USC School of Music and has worked with major artists across many genres of music.

-In addition to performing and recording, David has Composed and/or Arranged for Showtime, Netflix, Facebook, WAR, Poncho Sanchez, and Andy Grammer.
+David has Composed and/or Arranged for Showtime, Netflix, Facebook, WAR, Poncho Sanchez, and Andy Grammer.